 Beaver Foods Limited awards four \$500 scholarships to outstanding students with high academic performance who, for one reason or another, have not qualified for other significant awards.
-Applications must be submitted to the NSAC Awards Office not later than September 20.
+Preference will be given to students living in residence.
+No application is required.